jviquerat/pbo/README.md

 ### 6 circles in a square

-The goal is to pack 6 circles in the square of smallest side.
+The goal is to pack 6 circles in the square of smallest side (hence 12 degrees of freedom).
 The solution is obviously known, and the optimal value is `s = 5.328+`.
 Best PBO result was `s = 5.3315` after 800 generations.

 <p align="center">
   <img width="400" alt="" src="pbo/save/6_circles_in_square/6_circles_in_square.gif">